What vanilla variety are you producing?

 How is vanilla harvested?

-After pollination and the beans are formed as an end product, it normally takes 9-10 months for vanilla beans to mature and ready for proper harvest.
-Vanilla beans are harvested when they change colour from green to yellowish brown.
+After pollination and the pods are formed as an end product, it normally takes 9-10 months for vanilla pods to mature and become ready for proper harvest.
+Vanilla pods are harvested when they change colour from green to yellowish brown.

 Who is NIUE Vanilla International?